feedbacky-project/app/README.md

 This section will contain information about variables you need to put to .env file to make Feedbacky work after you update it.
 It might include other information as well.

+### Attribution note
+Icons (from client project at /src/views/admin/subviews/webhooks/steps/StepSecond.jsx) made by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from www.flaticon.com

+Some SVG illustrations provided by https://undraw.co/

+Design system used in project provided by https://mdbootstrap.com and https://getbootstrap.com/

 ## License
 Feedbacky is free and open source software under the [MIT License](https://github.com/Plajer/feedbacky-project/blob/master/LICENSE.md).